 For many felons looking to start over, the solution is starting a business.
 You avoid having to pass muster with corporate hiring managers and you get to take control of your life.

-But with limited financial resources, where can you get the money you need for your startup?
-Unfortunately, business grants for felons don’t grow on trees.
-However, we found some useful resources that will help you in your quest to start over.
+But with limited financial resources, where can you get the startup money you need?
+Enter small business grants for felons.
+Grant options for felons, while limited, do exist.
+Keep reading for some useful resources that will help you in your quest.

 If you’re currently incarcerated, take advantage of any resources that exist inside the prison system before your release.